Statement of Policies

 Satisfactory Academic Progress

-The information on this page applies to all graduate students in the School of Earth, Energy & Environmental Sciences; Graduate School of Education; School of Engineering; School of Humanities & Sciences; and School of Medicine (non-M.D. students), who are requesting federal student aid funds for Autumn Quarter 2011 or any subsequent quarter.
+The information on this page applies to all graduate students in the School of Earth, Energy & Environmental Sciences; Graduate School of Education; School of Engineering; School of Humanities & Sciences; and School of Medicine (non-M.D. students), who are requesting federal student aid funds.
 Students at the Law School, Graduate School of Business, and School of Medicine (M.D. program) should contact the Financial Aid Office at their school for information about SAP policies for federal student aid.

 Conditions for Making Satisfactory Academic Progress